How to Live and Study Abroad in Ecuador

 Visas are a little trickier because you have to make sure you apply for the right one.
 Even though I went abroad as a student, I was told by my institution that I needed to acquire a “Cultural Exchange” visa, rather than a student visa.
 If you are traveling within a program associated with your institution, make sure you ask the faculty members involved about the type of visa you should apply for.
-The type of visa can change based upon your intended reasons for travel as well as the amount of time you will spend in your chosen destination country. travel.state.gov offers more information about the different types of visas available as well as advice for students.
+The type of visa can change based upon your intended reasons for travel as well as the amount of time you will spend in your chosen destination country.
+Travel.state.goV: U.S. Students Abroad offers more information about the different types of visas available as well as advice for students.

 Before I really looked in to traveling to Ecuador, I had always thought that studying abroad would not be a possibility for me due to a lack of finances.
 However, once I inquired about the options associated with my institution, I found out that studying abroad would actually be cheaper than staying in the United States for the same period of time due to the scholarship money I was able to apply for.